 Chewy organizes its product catalog not only by product type but also by pet type:

-- Specialty Needs: Grain-Free, Hypoallergenic, or Age-Specific Food.
+- Specialty needs: Grain-Free, Hypoallergenic, or Age-Specific Food.

 Chewy also integrates problem-solving categories like “Solutions for Sensitive Stomachs” or “Joint Health Supplements.”
 This personalized taxonomy aligns with how pet owners think about their purchases.